Private ADHD assessments for children

 If you think that your child may have ADHD, our free screening process will give clarity and insight.
 It will be carried out by our psychology team, led by a consultant clinical psychologist.

-If the results do indicate ADHD, we’ll recommend a diagnostic assessment to give a definitive answer.
+If the results do indicate ADHD, we’ll recommend a diagnostic ADHD assessment for your child to give a definitive answer.
 We will refer you to a Onebright company, Psicon, who have been a leading provider of high quality diagnostic assessments, treatment and support for autism and ADHD for over 20 years.

 Information gathering – school or pre-school report